 Story writing:

-A marvellous opportunity for children to write an account of their trip, including the journey to and from Leighton which teachers use as a project for a factual story on return to school.
+A marvellous opportunity for children to write an account of their trip, including the journey to and from Leighton and record details of their visit, which teachers can use as a project for a factual story on return to school.

 Painting, Sculpture & Drawing: